-Will the Court appoint an attorney for me if I file a Section 2254 petition?
+Will the Court appoint an attorney for me if I file a Section 2255 motion?

-You may ask the Court to appoint counsel for you.
+You are permitted to ask the Court to appoint counsel for you.
 But, be aware that there is an important difference between criminal and civil cases.
 A defendant in a criminal prosecution is entitled to legal counsel under the United States Constitution; therefore, the Court must provide an attorney to a criminal defendant if he or she is unable to afford an attorney.

-A defendant in a criminal prosecution is entitled to an attorney by the U.S. Constitution.
+However, a party to a civil case is not entitled to an attorney, even if he or she is unable to afford an attorney.
+A motion filed under Section 2255 is a civil action, even though it relates to your federal criminal A defendant in a criminal prosecution is entitled to an attorney by the U.S. Constitution.
 Therefore, if a defendant cannot afford an attorney, the Court must appoint one for the defendant.
 However, a party in a civil case is not entitled to an attorney, even if he or she cannot afford an attorney.